-From April to May scarlet orange and yellow flowers cover boundless fields and foothills of Zhambyl, Turkestan and Almaty regions.
+From April to May scarlet orange and yellow flowers cover boundless fields and foothills of Jambyl, Turkistan and Almaty Provinces.
 You can observe these beautiful splashes of colors while travelling long-distance by highway from the south of Shymkent to Almaty.
 With the help of experienced tour guides that are there ready to help you locate the best spots to site see and explain the many species of tulips.
-For example, the Dasistemon Tarda tulip grows in the mountains and in the Alpine meadows, while endemic Kaufman tulip grows in the green fields of the West Tian-Shan among the juniper forest.
+For example, the Dasistemon Tarda tulip grows in the mountains and in the Alpine meadows, while endemic Kaufman tulip grows in the green fields of the West Tien Shan among the juniper forest.

 To pick tulips is forbidden in Kazakhstan, but you are welcome to admire them in an unusual and aromatic nature whenever you would like!

 Otrar is the best place for taking selfies